-The loan forgiveness programs currently in place do not include private student loans which puts these borrowers in a very difficult position.
+The student loan forgiveness programs currently in place do not include private student loans which put these borrowers in a very difficult position.
 However, the great news is that private student loans are covered in this new lawsuit.

 Navient is the largest student loan lender in the United States and there is no doubt that millions could be affected by this, until then here is what we suggest doing: